pulsar-edit/pulsar-edit.github.io/docs/blog/20230319-confused-Techie-HowLicenseNoneDeletedPackages.md

 Although I think the most fun discovery made through trawling so many different possible licenses is discovering gems like ['WTFPL (Do What The F\*ck You Want To Public License)'](<https://tldrlegal.com/license/do-what-the-f*ck-you-want-to-public-license-(wtfpl)>).

-Then finally, after 3 non-stop hours of reading the terms of more licenses than I ever knew existed, I had reached the first finish line, leaving my with 30 unique variations of licenses across many packages that were either a completely non-existent license, an invalid license, or simply a variation of "License in LICENSE.md"
+Then finally, after 3 non-stop hours of reading the terms of more licenses than I ever knew existed, I had reached the first finish line, leaving me with 30 unique variations of licenses across many packages that were either a completely non-existent license, an invalid license, or simply a variation of "License in LICENSE.md"

 Below you can see the abomination of a filter I wrote as I slowly went through all of the possible licenses.